The Marine: Box office

 In its first weekend, the film made approximately $7.1 million at the United States box office.
 In its first weekend, it placed #6 domestically.

 After a total of ten weeks in theaters, the film grossed $18.8 million domestically.

 Critical response

-The film received mostly negative reviews, holding a 17% rating on Rotten Tomatoes based on 46 reviews (with an average rating of 4 out of 10), with the site's general consensus stating "Overblown in every possible way, The Marine is either so bad it's good or just really, really bad."
-Eric the Actor was a fan of the film and wanted to promote the film due his fondness for Cena on the Howard Stern Show; however, his promotion and rally for people to go and see this film failed.

 Home media

 The film was released on DVD on January 30, 2007, which featured the "rated" version and the "unrated" version.
 The Blu-ray version was released on February 13, 2007, with a DTS-HD Lossless Master Audio 5.1 track and a 1080p HD transfer.
 The DVD grossed $27.3 million in domestic video sales.

 Sequels

 The film has spawned five direct-to-video sequels: